Digital Signage in Montreal: Bilingual, Compliant, and Built for Canadian Conditions

 • 72% of Montreal shoppers report being influenced by digital displays

-• Local businesses report a 24% increase in customer engagement with bilingual digital content
+• Local businesses report a 24% increase in engagement with bilingual content

 Book A Free Consultation

-Before you install any digital signage in Montreal, you need to understand the local rules.
-Zoning laws, language requirements, and brightness limits can vary by neighborhood—and ignoring them can lead to delays, fines, or forced takedowns.
+Before installing digital signage in Montreal, you need to understand the rules.
+Zoning laws, language requirements, and brightness limits vary by borough.
+Ignoring them can mean delays, fines, or forced takedowns.

-• Downtown Core (Centre-Ville): Permits are required for digital displays over 2 square meters
+• Downtown Core (Centre-Ville): Permits are required for digital displays larger than 2 square metres

-• Old Montreal (Vieux-Montréal): Extra restrictions apply—smaller screens, lower brightness, and heritage-friendly designs only
+• Old Montreal (Vieux-Montréal): Extra restrictions apply, including smaller screens, lower brightness, and heritage-friendly designs

-• Commercial Corridors: Rules are more flexible, but a conformity certificate is still required
+• Commercial Corridors: More flexibility, but a conformity certificate is still required

-To reduce light pollution, the city enforces these limits:
+To reduce light pollution, the city enforces limits:

-• Displays facing homes must dim 50% after 9 PM
+• Displays facing homes must dim by 50% after 9 PM

-• Animated content can’t change more than once every 6 seconds in pedestrian-heavy zones
+• Animated content cannot change more than once every 6 seconds in pedestrian-heavy zones

 How to Get a Permit